vladbarosan/func-go/README.md

 `docker run --rm -p 81:80 -e AzureWebJobsStorage="$STORAGE_ACCOUNT_CONN_STRING" azure-functions-go-worker`

+- If you want to run the event hub samples, make sure the the Event Hub Namespace connection string as an env variable with the name spacified in the`connection` field in `function.json`.
+The name for the value in the samples is `EventHubConnectionSetting`.

 ### Build and run locally

 - Build the worker and the samples: `build.sh`